lparry/travel-blog/source/_drafts/san-pedro-la-laguna.markdown

 We were both planning on going to another city called Xela in the next few weeks, so we traded numbers so we could stay in touch and maybe meet up and hang out again there some time.
 I was a bit sad that our time at the school hadn't overlapped, but was hopeful that we would catch up again in a few weeks.
+Little did I know at that time that we would end up hanging out and travelling together for nearly the next two months :)